pacav69/arduino_files/readme.md

 or in the drivers folder.

-Some detailed instructions can be found here
+Some detailed instructions can be found here:

 [nstructables](https://www.instructables.com/id/Arduino-Nano-CH340/)